ENSURING AUCKLAND'S NEW WATER SUPPLY IS INSTALLED WITH MINIMAL IMPACT TO THE ENVIRONMENT

-- Providing advice and direction on any encountered contaminations.
+Providing advice and direction on any encountered contamination.

 Effective collaboration between the project's different stakeholders is critical to its success.
 4Sight is working closely with the joint venture to facilitate a collaborative environment where all parties' interests are fairly represented.

 Due to the installation's nature, a wide range of environmental issues have been – and will be – encountered.
 As a result, 4Sight has had to provide specialist advice on multiple issues encompassing several different disciplines.
 Our work so far has included regular field inspections, comprehensive data assessment, liaising with Auckland Council and coaching the client's onsite employees.